 - Return to Search Console

-- Click ‘Verify’ button to let Google know that your personal record is assigned to your domain.
+- Click the ‘Verify’ button to let Google know that your personal record is assigned to your domain.

-Your DNS record file in your account on your domain service provider’s website looks like this:
+The DNS record file in your account on your domain service provider’s website looks like this:

 Depending upon the appearance setting of your service provider, the look may be slightly different.
 You can find an “add’ button to add new record.
 New record adding panel looks like this: